 Excuse #3: “I don’t heal well from surgery.”
 (Ridiculous.)

-My husband is a life-long ski patroller; let’s just say he’s on skis about 100 days out of the year, at least.
+My husband is a life-long ski patroller; let’s just say he’s on skis about a hundred days out of the year, at least.
 So when he went in for a routine knee surgery, it wasn’t a huge shock when the doctor announced that it was much worse than expected.
 He was out for the entire ski season and beyond and ended up being on crutches for a few months.
 His darn knee just wouldn’t heal.
 But eventually it did, and he was back to normal.
 And I was back to nagging him about a vasectomy appointment.

 “I’ll do it if you want, but I’m just warning you that I don’t heal well from surgeries,” he said.